-- With autopilot engaged: push to disengage instantly. - With autopilot disengaged: push for 2 seconds to engage it.
-This function must be enabled from menu: Autopilot setup → Remote button setup → Hold to engage enable (see chap.10.6.4). - With autopilot engaged: keep pressed for more than 2 seconds to activate the Control Wheel Steering (CWS) mode: it's possible to fly the aircraft to a new heading/traking or altitude and then release the button to let the autopilot acquire and mantain the new values.
+- With autopilot engaged: push shortly to disengage. - With autopilot disengaged: push for 2 seconds to engage it.
+This function must be enabled from menu: - Autopilot setup $\rightarrow$ Remote button setup $\rightarrow$ Hold to engage enable (see chap.10.6.4). - With autopilot engaged: keep pressed for more than 2 seconds to activate the Control Wheel Steering (CWS) mode: it's possible to fly the aircraft to a new heading/traking or altitude and then release the button to let the autopilot acquire and mantain the new values.